flowroute/flowroute-numbers-python/README.md

 >**Important:** The SDK displays sample responses.
 Formatting of the responses is provided for clarity only.
 They are not intended to show the formatting of your own response.

 ###PurchasablePhoneNumbersController<a name=purchasecontroller></a>

+Location: **./flowroute-numbers-python/FlowrouteNumbersLib/Controllers**

 The PurchasablePhoneNumbers Controller contains all of the methods necessary to search through Flowroute's phone number inventory.
-The following shows a sample file named **purchase.py** file that invokes only the PurchasablePhoneNumbersController methods.
+The following shows a sample file named **purchase.py** file, which invokes only that Controller's methods:

 		from FlowrouteNumbersLib.Controllers.PurchasablePhoneNumbersController import *
 		from FlowrouteNumbersLib.Models import *